 The share of pedestrian fatalities is much higher than the EU average.
-While the number of motorcyclist and moped fatalities between 2001 and 2014 increased (+3% and +1%), the average annual reduction was 4% for car occupants.
-In the same period, the annual reduction rates of pedestrian and cyclist fatalities were 4% and 6%.
+While the number of motorcyclist fatalities between 2001 and 2015 increased (+2%), the average annual reduction was 5% for car occupants.
+In the same period, the annual reduction rates of pedestrian and cyclist fatalities were 5% each.